Directors UK is the professional association of directors working with the moving image in the UK, with over 5,000 members in total.

 A flourishing community of directors.

-DPRS was initially established in 1987 by the Directors Guild of Great Britain (DGGB) for the purpose of collecting payments due to directors under other European legislation.
+Directors UK originated from the Directors' and Producers' Rights Society (DPRS), initially established in 1987 by the Directors Guild of Great Britain (DGGB) for the purpose of collecting payments due to directors under other European legislation.
 In 1992 it became a separate organisation.

 Major achievements of DPRS include: